AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     By default the console output is colored, this flag disables colors.
     This parameter is optional.
 The default value is '0'.

+    -pg   --disable-progressbar
+    Progress bar allows to track the progress of the entire workflow.
+This option disables the progress bar.
+    This parameter is optional.
+The default value is '0'.

     -ld   --log-dir
     The path to the log directory.
 Given directory has to exist.
 Overrides the default location for the log file: https://smartpeak.readthedocs.io/en/latest/guide/guistart.html#logs
     This parameter is optional.
 The default value is ''.

-    -o    --output
+    -o    --output-features
     An absolute or relative path to an output directory.
 Overrides the default location which is the current working directory.
 SmartPeak will create given directory if one does not exist.
     This parameter is optional.
+The default value is './features'.

+    -i    --input-features
+    An absolute or relative path to the input features directory.
+Overrides the default location which is the current working directory.
+    This parameter is optional.
+The default value is './features'.

+    -z    --mzml
+    An absolute or relative path to the mzML directory.
+Overrides the default location which is the mzML folder under the current working directory.
+SmartPeak will create given directory if one does not exist.
+    This parameter is optional.
+The default value is './mzML'.

+    -f    --input-file
+    Override input file.
+Ex: -f featureQCComponents="./featureQCComponents_new.csv".
+    This parameter is optional.
+The default value is '[ ]'.

+    -p    --parameter
+    Override parameter.
+Ex: '-p MRMFeatureFinderScoring:TransitionGroupPicker:peak_integration=smoothed'.
-The default value is '.'.
+    This parameter is optional.
+The default value is '[ ]'.